KBtechnologies/PLV/README.md

 #### PLV 4
 Like PLV 2, but considered a "Trike" due to using an engine with >50cm³ or 4kW & being faster than 45km/h.
 - These may legally fall under motorcycle licenses A1, A2 or A depending on whether these have <15kW, 15-35kW or >35kW total output.
+These are based off the L5e classification and thus are limited by 15kW engine output.
 #### PLV 5
-These are based off the L5e classification and thus are limited by 15kW engine output.
+Like PLV 4, but with engine Output limited to 35kW.
 #### PLV 6
-Like PLV 5, but with engine Output limited to 35kW.
+Like PLV 4, but with engine Output exceeding 35kW.
 #### PLV 7
-Like PLV 5, but with engine Output exceeding 35kW.
+These would be any other trike design.
+#### PLV 8
+These would be any other compact vehicle trying to fill that nieche.

+---

+###
 ### Vehicle Exterior Features
 - Whilst no minimum nor maximum dimensions will be decalred, the core principles of the PLV concept demand efficient use of space and materials.
 - Legally mandated minimums and features have to be included.

 ### Vehicle Specifications
 #### Basic Features
 - It must have an enclosed cabin that makes it safe and comfortable to drive all-year around in common weather in Germany.
   - A "canopy" that also acts as door and either folds to the roadside or is being pushed/pulled to the front or rear is desireable.